-In most of the cases, an extension is refused due to insufficient evidence of employment, maintenance or claimed investment.
+In most of the cases, Home Office refuses extension due to insufficient evidence of employment, maintenance or claimed investment.

-Shell Companies and Tier 1 Entrepreneur Visa Extension & ILR
+Shell companies and Tier 1 Entrepreneur refusal reasons

 Extensions are also refused if the Tier 1 (Entrepreneur) migrants have set up a shell company for meeting the minimum qualifying investment, without any underlying economic activity.
-In most of the cases, prima facie the shell business creates two jobs; however, the employees are not involved in any meaningful commercial or business activity but are only paid a salary to achieve the objective of meeting the extension and settlement criteria.
+In most of the cases, prima facie the shell business creates two jobs.
+However, the employees did not undertake any meaningful commercial or business activity.
+Apparently, the applicants created paid jobs to achieve the objective of meeting the extension and settlement criteria.

 The Tier 1 (Entrepreneur) route is for those who wish to establish a genuine business which intends to generate jobs in the UK.
 However, during 2008-2012 a significant number of those applying in-country for leave in the route were those that had come to the UK for the purpose of the study and made speculative applications simply to extend their stay in the UK.
-Accordingly, those who have been granted leave as entrepreneurs, relatively few have gone on to engage in genuine entrepreneurial activity and a significant proportion have taken employment in breach of their conditions, typically in low-skill occupations.
+Accordingly, only a few applicants engaged in any meaningful genuine entrepreneurial activity.
+However, a significant proportion of entrepreneurs took employment in breach of their conditions.
+Perhaps, in low-skill occupations.

-Impact of Tier PSW on Tier 1 Entrepreneur Visa Refusals
+Impact of PSW on Tier 1 Entrepreneur refusals

 The Immigration Statistics indicates that during the year ending June 2015.
-5,026 in-country applications from Tier 1 Entrepreneur main applicants were considered, out of which 44 per cent were granted.
+5,026 in-country applications from main applicants were considered, out of which 44 per cent were granted.
 The number of visas being granted in-country under this route increased steadily between 2008 and 2012, followed by a sudden surge in 2013, which is closely linked to the closure of Tier 1 (Post-Study Work) route.
-There was also a rapid rise in the number of applications being refused in 2013, potentially caused by the introduction of the genuine entrepreneur test.
+Accordingly, in 2013, the number of Tier 1 entrepreneur refusals increased substantially.
+Perhaps, due to the introduction of the genuine entrepreneur test.
 The refusal rate peaked at 67 per cent in the year ending September 2013 before falling back in 2014.

 For instance, an applicant initially had leave to remain on Tier 1 (Post-Study Work) visa which was due to expire in December 2013.
 In October 2013, the applicant set up a business.
 As proof of business activity, the applicant provided a contract for marketing and advertising services.
 However, during the assessment process, it was concluded that there was no evidence to suggest that the client had established a legitimate company, or that the two directors of this company.
-Furthermore, a business owner is required to inform the HMRC if a company is active within three months of starting a business.
-The applicant had not registered with HMRC.
+Furthermore, a business owner needs to inform the HMRC if a company is active within three months of starting a business.
+However, the applicant had not registered with HMRC.
 Therefore, the applicant did not comply with the HMRC regulation.
 And also the applicant did not do any meaningful effort to make the company active.

 At an interview, the applicant initially stated that they were going to run a marketing company, but later stated they were looking to run an HR consultancy business and/or recruitment agency.
 The candidate provided no details as to how the £50,000 would be invested, given that they were running the business from home using a computer, internet connection and printer.
-The applicant was refused a Tier (Entrepreneur) visa on the basis that their application was not considered genuine.
+However, the immigration officer refused the Tier (Entrepreneur) visa as he did not deem the applicant genuine.

-Tightening of Route and Increase in Tier 1 Entrepreneur Refusals
+Tightening of the route and Tier 1 entrepreneur refusal reasons

 Since 2013, the Home Office has introduced a number of measures to tighten the route against suspected abuse.
 In January 2013, the genuine entrepreneur test was introduced, which included the option for caseworkers to request that applicants attend an interview.
 Further changes saw migrants unable to switch from Tier 4 unless they had £50,000 funding from a specified source.
-In July 2014, the Home Office restricted the provision to switch into the category from study categories and the Tier (Post-Study Work) category, pending further investigation and consideration of other remedial measures.
-Consequently, the number of extension applications reduced from 5,936 in 2013 to only 1,273 in 2015 and success rate nearly doubled in 2017 to reach a level of 67.29%, which in 2013 reached its lowest ebb of 35.92% due to a poor quality of extension applications.
+In July 2014, the Home Office restricted the provision to switch into the category from study categories.
+And also from Tier 1 Post-Study Work category.
+Consequently, the number of extension applications reduced from 5,936 in 2013 to only 1,273 in 2015 and success rate nearly doubled in 2017 to reach a level of 67.29%, which in 2013 reached its lowest ebb of 35.92% due to poor quality of extension applications.

-Poor Quality of Applications: Tier 1 Entrepreneur Visa Refusal Reason
+Poor quality of applications and Tier 1 Entrepreneur refusals